Understanding Final Expense Insurance

 Typical Coverage Ranges

 Most final expense insurance policies offer coverage between $5,000 and $50,000, with $10,000 being the most common amount purchased.
-This coverage level aligns well with average funeral costs and provides some cushion for additional expenses.
+Aflac and other major insurers note that death benefits often cluster between $10,000 and $30,000, aligning well with the average funeral costs above.

 | Coverage Amount | Typical Use |